 Why is it that the people of Mombasa still lurk in abject poverty?

 Is it because the educated sons and daughters of county 001 only want white-collar jobs?

 Or is the myth that they are all lazy people true after all!

-In today’s episode of small business ideas for Kenya we focus on profitable business ideas that anyone can start in Mombasa with as little as 1,000 shillings.
+In today’s episode of small business ideas for Kenya, we focus on profitable business ideas that anyone can start in Mombasa with as little as 1,000 shillings or more.

 Best Business Ideas for Mombasa County.

-There are six sub-counties in Mombasa that you can start your profitable business.
+There are six sub-counties in Mombasa where you can start your profitable business.

-The sub counties includes, Changamwe, Jomvu, Kisauni, Nyali, Likoni and Mvita.
+The sub-counties include Changamwe, Jomvu, Kisauni, Nyali, Likoni, and Mvita.